AlzeCure is developing several drug candidates in parallel based on the different research platforms.

-AlzeCure plans to have two of its drug candidates in clinical trials during 2020.
-A diversified portfolio also offers prospects for other indications such as sleep apnea, cognitive disorders from traumatic brain injuries and Parkinson’s disease.
+AlzeCure plans to have two of the company’s drug candidates in clinical trials during 2020.
+A diversified portfolio of drug candidates paves the way for other indications, such as cognitive disorders associated with traumatic brain injury, sleep apnea and Parkinson’s disease.

-The company has three candidates in the NeuroRestore platform and two candidates in the Alzstatin platform.
-The TrkA-NAM program is currently in a preclinical phase.
+The company has three candidates in the NeuroRestore platform and two candidates in the Alzstatin platform, as shown in the image below.
+The company is also working on two projects in the field of pain, TrkA-NAM and VR1.
+The TrkA-NAM project is currently in the preclinical development phase and VR1 is in the clinical development phase.

 AlzeCure Pharma’s Pipeline